A better approach to your breast health

 • How long does it take to get mammogram results?

-In most cases, screening mammograms are read within a few hours of your exam.
-Your results will be provided by email.
-If an email address is not provided, a paper copy of your mammogram results will be mailed to your home.
+Screening mammogram results are generally ready within a few hours of your exam.
+Your results will be provided by email, or a paper copy of your report can be mailed to your home.

 • What if you are called back after a mammogram?